architsangal/architsangal/README.md

 ## About Me

-- 🎓 I’m currently persuing a Integrated M.tech. degree in Computer Science and Engineering at [IIIT Bangalore](https://www.iiitb.ac.in/)
+- 🎓 I’m currently pursuing a Integrated M.tech. degree in Computer Science and Engineering at [IIIT Bangalore](https://www.iiitb.ac.in/)
 - 💻 Developer at [Zense IIITB](https://github.com/zense)
 - 💼 Worked as a Summer Intern at EHRC (E-Health Research Center, IIITB)
 - 💼 Worked as a Fellow at [FOSSEE Animations, IIT Bombay](https://github.com/FOSSEE)